 Exercise can be a source of energy and joy in a relationship or one of contention and guilt.
 If one partner is fit, but the other isn’t, it makes the other feel insecure, overwhelmed, or jealous.

 On the other hand, the “healthier” partner may feel like their hard work isn’t appreciated or feel derailed if their partner is pushing poor choices on them.
-The benefits of exercising with your partner bolster your minds, bodies, and relationship.
+When you decide to exercise with your partner, the mental, physical, and relationship, benefits are multiplied.

-In this article, we’ll share the incredible benefits of working out with your partner.
-These scientifically proven benefits will motivate you to make exercise with your partner a long-term habit.
+Next, we’ll share the science-backed benefits of working out with your partner.
+We hope these proven benefits give you a motivation boost to make exercise with your partner a long-term habit.

 1. More Accountability